social-media-ethics-automation/book/book_contents/ch06_authenticity/05_parasocial_relationships.md

 ---
 name: mr_rogers_letter_to_kyle
 width: 400
-alt: "A letter written on a typewritter:
+alt: "A letter written on a typewriter:
 June, 1988
 Dear Kyle,
 It was good to get to know you and your sister from your letter and the photo you sent.
 We will be sure to find a special place for your picture in the album we keep of our television friends.